Child Safety Seat Inspections

 The El Cerrito Police and Fire Departments are committed to service, safety,

 and enhancing the public trust through professionalism and leadership.
 Drivers are responsible for proper installation of child safety seats.
 Since the correct installation of a child restraint system can be a challenge, the City of El Cerrito offers free child safety seat inspections for El Cerrito residents only.
-Three Fire Department personnel and two traffic officer from the Police Department are trained Child Safety Seat Technicians.
+Two Fire Department personnel and two traffic officer from the Police Department are trained Child Safety Seat Technicians.

 You can also schedule an appointment with the Police Department Mondays through Fridays only.
 Call the Police Department Administrative Office during business hours at 510-215-4400 to schedule the inspection.